corda/corda-runtime-os/PluginGuidelines.md

 }
 ```

-- `org.f4j:pf4j` - you will need to have a compile only version of pf4j as the host will supply the classes at runtime.
+- `org.f4j:pf4j` — you need a compile only version of pf4j as the host supplies the classes at runtime.
-- `net.corda.cli.host:api` - this contains the interfaces needed to have your plugin loaded by the host.
+- `net.corda.cli.host:api` — contains the interfaces needed for the host to load your plugin.
-- `info.picocli:picocli` - the command line library used in the host.
+- `info.picocli:picocli` — the command line library used in the host.

-## Creating you basic plugin structure
+## Basic plugin structure
-Now its time to create the skeleton of your plugin, the main class

-You wil have to create a class like the following:
+To create the skeleton of your plugin, create the main class like the following:

 ```kotlin
 package net.corda.cli.plugins.example